-Photos taken of Sean Connery and Brigitte Bardot by Terry O’Neill in either 1967 or 1968 show Connery wearing a gold watch that looks like the same one he wears in the Bond films.
-The cases is likely a standard 33-34 mm case, usual for dress watches of the era.
-It’s a very thin watch, signifying it’s a typical manual wind rather than an automatic.
-The bezel is very narrow, making the dial look large for a watch of its size, and the dial has simple stick indicies and an ordinary second hand.
-The crown is small.
+Photos taken of Sean Connery and Brigitte Bardot by Terry O’Neill in either 1967 or 1968 show Connery wearing a different gold watch, and it might be what he wears in You Only Live Twice and Diamonds Are Forever.
+This watch is very similar to the earlier watch above, but the dial has simple stick indices, no subseconds dial and an ordinary second hand.
+The crown is smaller.
 The lugs are straight without much or any taper.
 Connery wears it on a black crocodile strap.

 This watch design was very common in the 1950s and 1960s, with it being offered by countless watchmakers throughout the world, including Rolex and Bond’s later watchmaker Omega.
 Other notable watchmakers such as Patek Philippe, International Watch Co. and Ulysse Nardin also made watches of this design in the 1950s and 1960s.
+Longines did as well.

 After Sean Connery left the role, James Bond doesn’t again wear a dress watch until Roger Moore wears a two-tone Seiko undercover as James St. John Smythe in A View to a Kill.
 More recently, Daniel Craig’s Omega Seamaster Aqua Terra in some scenes of Skyfall is a sports watch, but its simple style means it can work with a suit in a pinch.
 It’s an elegant sports watch but a little clunky as a dress watch.